Entity Matching using Large Language Models: Experimental Setup

-The following sections and tables use the model naming scheme introduced in the brackets above.
-We use the langchain\footnote{\url{https://www.langchain.com/}} library for interaction with the OpenAI API as well as for template-based prompt generation.
+The model names that are introduced in the brackets above are used in the following chapters to refer to the respective models.
+We use the langchain\footnote{\url{https://www.langchain.com/}} library for interacting with the OpenAI API as well as for template-based prompt generation.
 We set the temperature parameter to 0 for all LLMs to reduce randomness.
-For the open-source LLMs, we use a local machine with an AMD EPYC 7413 processor, 1024GB RAM, and four nVidia RTX6000 GPUs.
+The temperature parameter adjusts the randomness of the model's outputs by scaling the logits before applying the softmax function.
+We run the open-source LLMs on a local machine with an AMD EPYC 7413 processor, 1024GB RAM, and four NVIDIA RTX6000 GPUs.

-\textbf{PLM Baselines:} We compare the performance of the LLMs to two PLM-based matching baselines:
+\textbf{PLM Baselines:} We compare the performance of the LLMs to two PLM-based matchers:

-\begin{itemize} \item\textbf{RoBERTa:} The RoBERTa-base~\cite{liu_roberta_2019} model is the first baseline representing a PLM-based language model which has been shown to reach high performance on the entity matching task~\cite{zeakis2023pre,liDeepEntityMatching2020,peetersDualobjectiveFinetuningBERT2021}.
-We fine-tune the RoBERTa model for entity matching on the respective development sets. \item\textbf{Ditto:} The Ditto~\cite{liDeepEntityMatching2020} matching system is one of the first dedicated entity matching systems using PLMs.
-Ditto introduces various data augmentation and domain knowledge injection modules that can be added for model training.
-For our experiments, we use a RoBERTa-base language model and activate the data augmentation modules as proposed in the original paper where available. \end{itemize}
+\begin{itemize} \item\textbf{RoBERTa:} We employ the RoBERTa-base~\cite{liu_roberta_2019} model for entity matching as the model has been shown to reach high performance in related work~\cite{zeakis2023pre,liDeepEntityMatching2020,peetersDualobjectiveFinetuningBERT2021}.
+We fine-tune the model for entity matching using the respective development sets. \item\textbf{Ditto:} The Ditto~\cite{liDeepEntityMatching2020} matching system is one of the first dedicated entity matching systems using PLMs.
+Ditto introduces various data augmentation and domain knowledge injection modules.
+We run Ditto using RoBERTa-base as internal model.